-Despite notable multiple contraction in Q1 2020, middle market valuation multiples have increased by \sim 40%+ since the inception of the Lincoln MMI in Q1 2014.
-The average enterprise valuation multiple of the Lincoln MMI exceeded pre-pandemic levels at \sim 11x LTM EBITDA, a record high.
-EBITDA multiples increased over 5% from the prior quarter, the fourth largest single-quarter increase since the inception of the Lincoln MMI.
+Despite notable multiple contraction in Q1 2020, middle market valuation multiples have increased by ~35%+ since the inception of the Lincoln MMI in Q1 2014.
+The average enterprise valuation multiple of the Lincoln MMI exceeded pre-pandemic levels at ~11x LTM EBITDA, a record high.

-The dramatic expansion of multiples in 2020 was in part a reflection of the expectation for disruption rather than destruction in relation to the pandemic but also the expectation for strong future growth.
-Looking ahead to 2021, the average expected revenue and EBITDA growth from FY 2020 is 11% and 10%, respectively, demonstrating that management teams view the disruptions in 2020 as temporary.
+The dramatic expansion of multiples in 2020 and into 2021 was in part a reflection of disruption rather than destruction in relation to the pandemic but also the expectation for strong future growth.
+Looking ahead to 2021, the average expected revenue and EBITDA growth from Q1 2021 is 9% and 8%, respectively.